bretton/api-connectors/Cribnotes.md

   {
   ...
 ```
-It's not clear if this is a valid approach or not.
+It's not clear if this is a valid approach to bucketed trades or not?

+## Undocumented bucketed streams to subscribe to

-Additionally you can configure the delta server `config.js` to subscribe to the following additional, non-documented streams
+Configure the delta server `config.js` to subscribe to the following additional, non-documented streams
 ```
 "tradeBin1m","tradeBin1h","tradeBin1d"
 ```
-You won't get historical data until you've been subscribed for a while, and then only to this data.
+Historical data appears when subscribed to over time, and only as much as received since start.

 ## Supervisord auto-starting
-If you're starting the delta server from a `supervisord` config file such as the following:
+If starting the delta server from a `supervisord` config file like:
 ```
 /etc/supervisor/conf.d/deltaserver.conf
 ```

-with content:
+with contents:
 ```
 [program:deltaserver]
 command=/home/ubuntu/api-connectors/official-ws/delta-server/run.sh